mdciao.contacts.ContactGroup

 • boolean False

-Don’t sort, i.e. use the original order
+Don’t sort, i.e. use the order in self.contact_pairs

 • boolean True